mikeholscher/zmk-config-mikefive/readme.md

 Find all noteworthy project developments here.

-I will update this page when there is news, and post on r/ergomechkeyboards too.
+I will update this page when there is news, and post on r/ergomechkeyboards or r/olkb too.

+### 2024-06-19 Lighter switches are installed!
+I received the lighter prototype switches from Kailh and installed them in the mikefive.
+They feel much better and are a lot more quiet.
+I uploaded a small video update on [Reddit](https://www.reddit.com/r/olkb/comments/1djruze/new_lighter_kailh_pg1316s_switches_in_the_mikefive/).
+I am planning on making an extensive video update soon, with much more news to share!

 ### 2024-05-26 KiCad footprint now available!
 I received a message from someone that was able to order some switches, and asked if I could share the footprint.
 The KiCad 8.0 footprint is in the [files folder](/files), and looks like this: